diggudg/polestar-telemetry/docs/README.md

 ## 📄 License

-This documentation is part of the Polestar Journey Log Explorer project and is licensed under the MIT License.
+This documentation is part of the Polestar Telemetry project and is licensed under the MIT License.

 ---